Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 The $\CorpusPJ$ corpus comprises a total of 738 chat logs from 260 sex offenders collected from the \e{Perverted-Justice}\footnote{\url{http://www.perverted-justice.com}} portal.
 The chat logs were obtained from older instant messaging clients (\eg MSN, AOL and Yahoo), whereby for each conversation we ensured that only the offender's chat lines were extracted based on the annotations provided by the portal.
 To maximize variability in terms of conversation content, we selected chat lines from different messaging clients as well as from different time spans (where possible).
 A major challenge of $\CorpusPJ$ is that it contains texts characterized by \textbf{excessive use of non-standard English} and also contains many chat-specific abbreviations and other forms of noise.
 This in turn makes it difficult to extract syntax-based features such as \posTags from the texts, at least when using NLP models trained on texts written in standard English (\eg news articles or scientific documents).
 Another challenge of $\CorpusPJ$ is that the text fragments it contains are \textbf{very short}, which in turn limits stylistic variability.
-In contrast to $\CorpusEnron$, we have automatically pre-processed the texts in this corpus.
-Among other things, we sorted out chat lines with less than 5 tokens and 10 characters or those containing usernames, timestamps, URLs and words with many repeating characters (\eg~\quotetxt{mmmhhhmm}, \quotetxt{heeheehee} and \quotetxt{:-*:-*:-*:-*:-*:-*:-*:-*}).
+In contrast to $\CorpusEnron$, we have automatically preprocessed the texts in this corpus.
+As part of the preprocessing, we excluded chat lines containing fewer than five tokens or ten characters, along with those including usernames, timestamps, URLs or words exhibiting excessive character repetitions (\eg~\quotetxt{mmmhhhmm}, \quotetxt{heeheehee} and \quotetxt{:-*:-*:-*:-*:-*:-*:-*:-*}).
 To further increase the variability in the content of each chat log $X$, we made sure that all contained lines $(x_1, x_2, \ldots, x_m)$ are different from each other.
 For this purpose, we applied a string similarity function to each pair $(x_i, x_j)$ with $i \neq j$.
-As a metric for string similarity, we chose the \e{Levenshtein distance}\footnote{Regarding the fuzzy string matching, we used \e{FuzzyWuzzy} \url{https://github.com/seatgeek/thefuzz}} based on a threshold of 0.25, which we considered appropriate for our purposes.
+As a metric for string similarity, we chose the \e{Levenshtein distance} (using \e{TheFuzz} library \parencite{TheFuzz:2021}) based on a threshold of 0.25, which we considered appropriate for our purposes.
 All pairs of lines that exceeded this threshold were discarded with respect to the text fragments.